ARTSWESTCHESTER GRANTS PROGRAM

 Arts Alive grants support community projects, individual artists and arts education.

-Arts Alive grants are made possible with funds from the Statewide Community Regrants Program (SCR) – a regrant program of the New York State Council on the Arts with the support of the Governor’s office and the NYS Legislature.
+Arts Alive grants are made possible with the support of the Governor’s office, the NYS Legislature, and the New York State Council on the Arts.

 Arts Initiative Target Grants